ollls/zio-tls-http/README.md

 * dev_svc branch has new environment ResPool[], used with LDAPConnecton from Unbound LDAP SDK with async ZIO binding.
 ResPool[] uses short lived connection, con will be closed in 10 sec if not used.
 This way you get conection pool with reliable recovery.
+( next step is create a resource pool where you can access resource by "name", same a pproach used for logs )

         case GET -> Root / "ldap" =>
                 for {